karafka/karafka/README.md

 end
 ```

 Note that parsing failure won't stop the application flow.
 Instead, Karafka will assign the raw message inside the :message key of params.
-That way you can handle raw message inside the Sidekiq worker (you can implement error detection, etc - any "heavy" parsing logic can and should be implemented there).
+That way you can handle raw message inside the Sidekiq worker (you can implement error detection, etc. - any "heavy" parsing logic can and should be implemented there).

 ##### Interchanger

  - *interchanger* - Class name - name of an interchanger class that we want to use to format data that we put/fetch into/from #perform_async.

-Custom interchangers target issues with non-standard (binary, etc) data that we want to store when we do #perform_async.
+Custom interchangers target issues with non-standard (binary, etc.) data that we want to store when we do #perform_async.
 This data might be corrupted when fetched in a worker (see [this](https://github.com/karafka/karafka/issues/30) issue).
 With custom interchangers, you can encode/compress data before it is being passed to scheduling and decode/decompress it when it gets into the worker.

 **Warning**: if you decide to use slow interchangers, they might significantly slow down Karafka.